gromacs/gromacs/docs/doxygen/doxygen.md

 be produced under the current working directory), or build one of the `doc-user`, `doc-lib`, and `doc-full` targets.
-The targets run Doxygen in a quieter mode and only show the warnings if there were any, and put the output under `doxygen/` in the build tree.
+The targets run Doxygen in a quieter mode and only show the warnings if there were any, and put the output under `docs/html/doxygen/` in the build tree, so that the Doxygen build cooperates with the broader `webpage` target.
 The `doc-all` target builds all three targets with less typing.

-The generated documentation is put under `html-user/`, `html-lib/`, and/or `html-full/` in the output directory.
+The generated documentation is put under `html-user/`, `html-lib/`, and/or `html-full/`.
 Open `index.xhtml` file from one of these subdirectories to start browsing (for \Gromacs developers, the `html-lib/` is a reasonable starting point).
-Log files with all Doxygen warnings are also produced as `doxygen-*.log`, so you can inspect them after the run.
+Log files with all Doxygen warnings are also produced as `docs/doxygen/doxygen-*.log`, so you can inspect them after the run.

 You will need Doxygen 1.8.5 to build the current documentation.
 Other versions